nirumand/takeaway/README.md

 - Kafka (as docker container)
 - Postgres (as docker container)

-To run the code challenge do the followings:
+To run the code challenge do the followings.
+Please note the application does not start and work properly if kafka and postgres database is not started.

 1) Run Kafka as message broker.
 ```bash